Pound Surges As EUs Barnier Fans Brexit Deal Hopes - UrduPoint

 Pound Surges As EU's Barnier Fans Brexit Deal Hopes

-The pound rallied Tuesday after the European Union's top Brexit negotiator flagged the possibility of a divorce deal this week, reviving hopes Britain could avoid crashing out of the bloc
+The pound rallied Tuesday after the European Union's top Brexit negotiator flagged the possibility of a divorce agreement this week, reviving hopes that Britain might yet avoid crashing out of the bloc without a deal

-London, (APP - UrduPoint / Pakistan Point News - 15th Oct, 2019 ) :The pound rallied Tuesday after the European Union's top Brexit negotiator flagged the possibility of a divorce deal this week, reviving hopes Britain could avoid crashing out of the bloc.

-With the exit deadline on October 31, Michel Barnier's comments reinforced hopes for an eventual agreement between the two sides and came after reports said a compromise was taking shape.
+With the exit deadline on October 31, Michel Barnier's comments rekindled hopes that a compromise might be taking shape.

 Ahead of a meeting to update EU countries on negotiations, he told reporters: "This work has been intense all along the weekend and yesterday because even if the agreement will be difficult -- more and more difficult to be frank -- it's still possible this week."
-Sterling surged 0.7 percent to $1.2698, close to levels not seen since July, before easing slightly.
-The pound jumped also against the euro.
+Sterling surged 0.7 percent against the Dollar to $1.2698, close to levels last seen in July, before easing back slightly.
+It also firmed against the euro.

 The strong pound weighed on London's FTSE 100 index, however, dragged down by falls to share prices of multinationals earning in Dollars.